Oheneba-Dade/Final-ADRP/ADRP/README.md

 │   │    ├── views/                         # API endpoint defintions
 │   │    ├── serializers.py                           # Serializers for relevant models
 │   │    ├── *.py                           # Other python files used by the Django framework
-│   ├── manage.py                           # Used to run the Django project and perform other related actions │   ├── docker-compose.yml
+│   ├── staticfiles/                        # Contains the static frontend files for DRF │   ├── manage.py                           # Used to run the Django project and perform other related actions │   ├── docker-compose.yml
 │   ├── Dockerfile